pondermatic/kb-support/readme.txt

 **Other Changes in this Version**

-**New**: Search extisting tickets by post ID or ticket number.
+**New**: Added the ticket title column to the ticket history front end page **New**: Search extisting tickets by post ID or ticket number.
 Prefix the search string with *#* to conduct this search **New**: Add a description to the Terms and Privacy Policy acceptance fields via Tickets -> Settings -> Compliance **Tweak**: Moved Terms & Conditions options to the Settings -> Compliance tab